su-ntu-ctp/5m-data-2.6-data-pipelines-orchestration/lesson.md

 ### Preparation

-Create the conda environment based on the `environment.yml` file.
+Create the conda environment based on the `elt_environment.yml` file at the [Environment Folder](https://github.com/su-ntu-ctp/5m-data-2.1-intro-big-data-eng/tree/main/environments).
 We will also be using google cloud (for which the account was created in the previous unit) in this lesson.

 ### Lesson Overview